Using dbt for Incremental Development on Lakehouse

 Scenario Description

-Combining the previous scenario design, we continue to use the Dynamic Table model of dbt-clickzetta
+Building on the previous scenario, we continue using the Dynamic Table model in dbt-clickzetta to aggregate the already-transformed table.

-First, create a model in DBT using the Dynamic Table ("materialized='dynamic_table'"), configure the refresh cycle of the dynamic table, and the computing resources used for the refresh so that the system can automatically refresh according to the scheduling parameters after the model is built.
+First, create a model in dbt using Dynamic Table (materialized='dynamic_table'), configuring the refresh interval and the Virtual Cluster used for refresh, so that the system can automatically refresh according to the schedule after the model is built.

-Next, observe the construction and refresh results of the dynamic table model in the target environment.
+Second, observe the build and refresh results of the Dynamic Table model in the target environment.

 {{